-This is the second 1991 Pan-Am bid information package that I've prepared for my neighbours in London.
+This is the second (and now, newly revised and updated) 1991 Pan-Am bid information package that I've prepared for my neighbours in London.

 Its purpose?
 To illustrate and voice my strong disagreement with the principle of tax dollars being used to host the event in London.
 To this end, I've examined city hall's record of intervention in the realm of business, art, and culture, while always bearing in mind the many other projects city council is considering --- or has already committed itself to.